Iago Aspas says a "stubborn" streak means he has not given up hope of winning over Luis Enrique before the World Cup.

 "Of course it hurts not to go, I'm stubborn and I'm not going to give up until the end.
 If I get on the final list, all the better.
 They pay me to play for Celta, but I have that prize just around the corner and I'll do everything possible."

 Aspas, who has six goals from 19 caps for Spain, is convinced it is a footballing issue rather than anything personal with Enrique.

-"If not, he would have told me because the coach is up front," Aspas added.
+"If not, he would have told me because the coach is up front," Aspas said.